 Catch up with Veronica, already some steps ahead, at the nearby Bradbury Building at 304 South Broadway and Third Street.
 Blade Runner, the neo-noir classic that twisted the genre in a futuristic sci-fi direction was filmed here.
 A red-brick block outside, the building enchants on the inside with a central courtyard illuminated by skylights, wrought-iron grillwork, and open-cage elevators.

-As evening falls, your imaginary noir heroine has slightly more macabre plans – The ‘Hollywood Forever’ cemetery on Gower and Santa Monica Boulevard, resting place of countless Hollywood celebs and noir heroes.
+As evening falls, your imaginary noir heroine has slightly more macabre plans – The ‘Hollywood Forever’ cemetery on Gower and Santa Monica Boulevard, the resting place of countless Hollywood celebs and noir heroes.

 There will be an outdoor movie screening at nine in the evening.
-Bring your own picnic, trance to throbbing dance music and afterward soak in the movie featured for the night.
+Bring your own picnic, trance to throbbing dance music, and afterward soak in the movie featured for the night.
 ‘Nice and easy, buster’ Veronica whispers coolly into your ear.
 It might just be your favorite noir thriller that flickers across the dark sky tonight.

 Round out your perfectly thrilling day with a night out on the town at the big clubs on the Strip.
 There are many along this stretch of Sunset where you can club ’til you drop and finally crawl home in the wee hours of the night.